lucidrains/big-sleep/README.md

 That's it.
 Imagined images will be saved to whereever the command is invoked

+You can set the number of latents to optimize over by setting `--num-latents`.
+Default is at `32`

 ## Advanced

 You can invoke this in code with